 Code of Conduct working group

-Focus: This working group is focused initially on creating a draft code of conduct (CoC) for the CSCCE community – to cover our Slack group, website, blog and in-person events.
-We ultimately published a set of community participation guidelines in October 2020.
+Focus: This working group created a draft set of core values as well as a set of community participation guidelines for the CSCCE community – to cover our Slack group, website, blog and in-person events.

 Chair: Lou Woodley

-Members: Arne Bakker, Arielle Bennett-Lovell, Chiara Bertipaglia, Alycia Crall, Emily Lescak, Katie Pratt, Tracy Teal, Steve van Tuyl, Lou Woodley
+Members: Arne Bakker, Arielle Bennett-Lovell, Chiara Bertipaglia, Alycia Crall, Emily Lescak, Katie Pratt, Tracy Teal, Steve van Tuyl

 Community Profiles working group